onepanelio/core-docs/docs/reference/cvat/custom-models.md

     ```

     :::note
-    For simplicity, we are using the same data for train and validation sets.
+    For simplicity, the same data for train and validation sets.
 You can write a script or add another task that runs prior to this task in the CVAT training Workflow Template that splits this data accordingly.
-See our [Albumentations Workflow Template](https://github.com/onepanelio/templates/tree/release-v0.18.0/workflows/albumentations-preprocessing) or the [built-in training Workflows](http://localhost:3000/docs/reference/workflows/training) for reference on how to do this.
+See our [Albumentations Workflow Template](https://github.com/onepanelio/templates/tree/release-v0.18.0/workflows/albumentations-preprocessing) or the [built-in training Workflows](/docs/reference/workflows/training) for reference on how to do this.
     :::

+4. As mentioned before, the annotation data from CVAT is automatically dumped into `/mnt/data/datasets`, so you need to add a script to prefix `file_name` in `instances_default.json` (COCO JSON file) with this directory location.

+5. Upload your data dump from CVAT into JupyterLab and then move the data to `/mnt/data/datasets` (you will have to create this directory).

+6. Run the following command to test your changes:

+    ```bash
+    python main.py --coco_path /mnt/data/datasets --output_dir /mnt/output --epochs 1
+    ```

+    You will get an error that `pycocotools` is missing, install it by running:

+    ```bash
+    pip install pycocotools
+    ```

+    Take a note of these commands, you will be adding them to the CVAT training Workflow Template in later steps as follows:

+    ```bash
+    pip install pycocotools && \
+        python main.py --coco_path /mnt/data/datasets --output_dir /mnt/output
+    ```

-4. [Commit and push](http://localhost:3000/docs/reference/jupyterlab/git#other-git-actions) your changes back to your repository.
+7. [Commit and push](/docs/reference/jupyterlab/git#other-git-actions) your changes back to your repository.

 As mentioned before, the annotation data from CVAT is automatically dumped into `/mnt/data/datasets`.
-Since this code takes this path as an argument (`--coco_path`), we will pass the correct path in the Workflow Template later.
+Since this code takes this path as an argument (`--coco_path`), you will pass the correct path in the Workflow Template later.
 Same applies to passing `/mnt/output` to  `--output_dir`.
 If your training code doesn't have these parameters, we recommend you add them instead of hard coding these paths in your code.

 ## 4. Update CVAT training Workflow Template